gcocatre/caudec/HELP.md

 Decoding parameters (all mutually exlusive from each other and other actions):

-  -d        decode to WAV (input: AIFF, CAF, FLAC, WavPack, Monkey's Audio) -t        test file integrity
+  -d        decode to WAV (input: AIFF, ALAC, APE, CAF, FLAC, WavPack) -t        test file integrity
   -H        show internal hash, if available